moonbuggy/orange-pi-zero-alpine/README.md

 At some point I plan to customize the OS a bit more, integrating a rootfs builder that allows package selection into the build process in one way or another.

 ## What Works, What Doesn't
-The comments in the sections below apply to the default build (`builds/default`, `configs/kernel.default.config`), which is the only build in this repo at the present time.
+The comments in the sections below apply to the default build (`builds/default`, `configs/kernel.default.config`).

+Any other `configs/*.config` files that may be present are works in progress and should be assumed to be entirely non-functional.

 ### Wired Ethernet
 Seems to function just fine.